kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 ### Install Helm

 Helm is the Kubernetes packet manager.
-You can follow [this guide](https://helm.sh/docs/using_helm/#install-helm) to install it a couple of steps.
+You can follow [this guide](https://helm.sh/docs/using_helm/#install-helm) to install it in a couple of steps.

 ### Install NFS Provisioner